mattmezza/dotfiles/README.md

 - Visit the page with the particular anchor
 - `bookmarker.html` will prompt the variable part in a dialog
 - the variable part will be subsituted in the destination URL and you'll be redirected to it

+## git

+I have defined some alias for recurring git commands, some of which are peculiar for me.
+I bet that some of them are also good for you though.

 ## OSX (macOS)